barriosjorge/gmt_docs/src/overall_architecture.rst

 while optimizing over parameters to meet the :ref:`key-principles`, in particular, performance, reliability, maintainability, and cost.

-The discussion below gives a cross-sectional view of the overall SWCS architecture, from the standpoint of the SWCS organization, the global SWCS domains, software development layers, software deployment layers, control hierarchy, system health and supervision, software frameworks, and the subsystem modules.
+The discussion below gives a summary of the overall SWCS architecture from different angles, i.g. from the standpoint of the SWCS organization, the global SWCS domains, software development layers, software deployment layers, control hierarchy, system health and supervision, software frameworks, and the subsystem modules.
 More detailed discussions are provided in the appropriate links.